dehesa/CodableCSV/README.md

 > `CodableCSV` can _encode to_ or _decode from_ `String`s, `Data` blobs, or CSV files (represented by `URL` addresses).

-## Active Encoding/Decoding
+## Active Decoding/Encoding

-The _active entities_ provide _imperative_ control on how to read or write CSV data.
+The _active entities_ provide imperative control on how to read or write CSV data.

 <ul>
 <details><summary><code>CSVReader</code>.</summary><p>

-A `CSVReadder` parses CSV data from an input and returns you each CSV row as an array of strings.
+A `CSVReadder` parses CSV data from an input and returns CSV row as an array of strings.

 -   Row-by-row parsing.